Donald McNeill Fairfax: Early life and family

 The son of George William Fairfax, and Isabella McNeill, grandson of Ferdinando Fairfax, and great-grandson of Bryan Fairfax, he was born at Mount Eagle, Virginia.
 Fairfax entered the Navy as a midshipman on August 12, 1837.
-He was the only member of the family who took the Union side in the American Civil War.
+His younger brother, Edwin Cary Fairfax (1833-1912), also served in the Union Army, enlisting in the 5th Pennsylvania Cavalry, Company D.

-The Trent Affair
+Trent Affair

 As executive officer in San Jacinto, he was a participant in the 1861 "Trent Affair," a diplomatic controversy involving the U.S. Navy's removal of Confederate commissioners from the British mail-steamer, RMS Trent.
 On November 8, 1861, Fairfax boarded Trent to remove Confederate commissioners James M. Mason and John Slidell, after the ship had been stopped by his captain, Charles Wilkes.

 Wilkes had given Fairfax the following written instructions:

 Fairfax demanded the passenger list, but Mason and Slidell identified themselves.
 He escorted Mason by the collar, to the cutter, and with two officers took hold of Slidell from the main cabin.
 He failed to claim Trent as a prize, citing the loss of manpower of a prize crew (avoiding a worse incident).

-Civil War Service
+Civil War service

 Fairfax's distinguished service in the Civil War included command of the Cayuga, Nantucket and Montauk.

 Fairfax was later promoted to flag rank, retiring as a rear admiral on September 30, 1881.
 He retired to Hagerstown, Maryland, where he served on the vestry of Saint John's Church.
 Admiral Fairfax died in 1894.